Frequently Asked Questions About ETF Basics and Structure

 How can an investor be sure that an ETF’s price reflects its asset value?

 The price of an ETF share on a stock exchange is influenced by the forces of supply and demand.
-While imbalances in supply and demand can cause the price of an ETF share to deviate from its NAV, substantial deviations tend to be short-lived for many ETFs.
-Two primary features of an ETF’s structure promote trading of an ETF’s shares at a price that approximates the ETF’s NAV: portfolio transparency and the ability for APs to create or redeem ETF shares at NAV at the end of each trading day.
+Though imbalances in supply and demand can cause the price of an ETF share to deviate from its underlying value, substantial deviations tend to be short-lived for many ETFs.
+Two primary features of an ETF’s structure promote trading of its shares at a price that approximates its underlying value: portfolio transparency and the ability for APs to create or redeem ETF shares at the NAV at the end of each trading day.

-When there are discrepancies between an ETF’s share price and the value of its underlying securities, trading can more closely align the ETF’s price and its underlying value.
-For example, if an ETF is trading at a discount to its underlying value, investors may buy shares and/or sell the underlying securities.
-This change in demand for the ETF shares and the underlying securities should alter their respective prices and narrow the gap between the ETF share price and its underlying value.
+When there are discrepancies between an ETF’s market price and the value of its underlying securities, trading can more closely align the ETF’s price and its underlying value.
+For example, if an ETF is trading at a discount to its underlying value, investors may buy ETF shares or sell the underlying securities, or both.
+Increased demand for the ETF’s shares should raise its price, and any sales of the underlying securities should lower their prices, narrowing the gap between the ETF and its underlying value.
+If the ETF is trading at a premium to its underlying value, investors may choose to sell the ETF shares or buy the underlying securities, or both.
+These actions should bring the ETF’s price and the market value of its underlying securities closer together by reducing the ETF share price or raising the price of the underlying securities, or both.

 What is included in ICI’s monthly ETF report?

-The Institute’s monthly statistical collection includes the combined assets of the nation’s exchange-traded funds (equity and bond ETFs), and the value of shares issued and redeemed.
+The Institute’s monthly statistical collection includes the combined assets of the nation’s exchange-traded funds, and the value of shares issued and redeemed.
 All ETFs registered as investment companies with the SEC, as well as nonregistered ETFs, are included in the statistical release.
 Statistics contained in the report have been obtained from information provided to ICI by exchange-traded funds.